New York Islanders: Lamoriello era and Conference Final appearances (2017–2025)

 After an inconsistent start to the 2023–24 season, head coach Lane Lambert was fired on January 20, 2024, and Patrick Roy was hired as his replacement.
 The Islanders finished in third place in the Metropolitan Division and lost to the Carolina Hurricanes in the first round of the 2024 playoffs.

 After a disappointing 2024–25 season where the team finished 35–35–12 and missing the playoffs by nine points, the Islanders announced on April 22, 2025, that they would not be renewing Lamoriello's contract, bringing his time as general manager and president of hockey operations to an end.

 Schaefer and new management (2025–present)

 Despite having only the 10th-best odds, the Islanders won the 2025 NHL draft lottery, acquiring the right to select first overall for the first time since 2009.
 In the off-season, Mathieu Darche replaced Lamoriello as general manager.
 At the draft, the Islanders took Canadian defenseman Matthew Schaefer first overall.
-Due to Darche's decision to trade defenseman Noah Dobson to the Montreal Canadiens, the club made two additional first round selections that year.
+Due to Darche's decision to trade defenseman Noah Dobson to the Montreal Canadiens, the club made two additional first-round selections that year.

+On April 5, 2026, the Islanders fired head coach Patrick Roy with four games remaining in the 2025–26 regular season, and named Peter DeBoer as new head coach.
+Despite the late coaching change, the Islanders missed the playoffs again.